Unitism

 “In future, while I hold my present office, the subject of acquisition of territory must have the support of the people before I will recommend any proposition looking to such acquisition.
 I say here, however, that I do not share in the apprehension held by many as to the danger of governments becoming weakened and destroyed by reason of their extension of territory.
 Commerce, education, and rapid transit of thought and matter by telegraph and steam have changed all this.
 Rather do I believe that our Great Maker is preparing the world, in His own good time, to become one nation, speaking one language, and when armies and navies will be no longer required.”

 Another clearly would-be Unitist was Winston Churchill (another gentleman, who, as you can clearly see from the most iconic image of him above, wasn’t exactly a flame-throwing revoluationary, but, rather, on the contrary, a traditional conservative much in the vein of Grant).
-In Zurich in 1946, Churchill (whose mother was American, a fact often overlooked by historians), proposed a “United States of Europe” as the clear answer, amidst the ashes of World War II, to the question of how to prevent another war in Europe.
+In Zurich in 1946 (Switzerland is a rather interesting choice as a venue, is it not?), Churchill (whose mother was American, a fact often overlooked by historians), proposed a “United States of Europe” as the clear answer, amidst the ashes of World War II, to the question of how to prevent another war in Europe.
 And Churchill had clearly been thinking along these lines for years, at least since a remarkable lunch with a certain future French President Charles de Gaulle at the Carlton Club in London in 1940, during which the two gentlemen agreed that the answer to the crisis of the then-ongoing Nazi invasion of Western Europe and the impending collapse of the French Third Republic (German troops had entered Paris just two days before) was a “Franco-British Union.”
 Lest you think the conversation was merely the result of one of the two knocking back a few too many, here’s the draft of the proposal drawn up by “civil servants” on both sides of the English Channel and to be found on the British Parliament’s official website:

 "At this most fateful moment in the history of the modern world the Governments of the United Kingdom and the French Republic make this declaration of indissoluble union and unyielding resolution in their common defence of justice and freedom, against subjection to a system which reduces mankind to a life of robots and slaves.